tshepang/blog/content/discovering Python @decorators.md

         do_that('some other value')

-The latter format, though it presents less of a cognitive burden, feels less of an obvious solution, and it\'s a bit uglier as well.
+The latter format, though it presents less of a cognitive burden, feels less of an obvious solution, and it's a bit uglier as well.
 [PEP 380] is a detailed discussion written over 10 years ago when the syntax was first added to the language.